- This event has passed.

 March 29 @ 6:00 pm - March 31 @ 5:00 pm

-Celebrate the Charles North neighborhood’s past and present history as a “Koreatown” and part of the Station North Arts and Entertainment district, as well as its increasing cultural diversity with an exhibit featuring work by local artists who are Asian and Asian American.
+Celebrate the Charles North neighborhood’s past and present history as a “Koreatown” and part of the Station North Arts and Entertainment district, as well as its increasing cultural diversity with a party, performances, art activities, a neighborhood food tour, and an exhibition featuring work by local artists who are Asian and Asian American.

 FRIDAY: Opening reception 6-9 p.m.